ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 548a52c0975ffc2c8719c26dc5a1d00a

 ---
-## Summarizing bodily injury claims with box and qq plots
+## Summarizing injury claims with box and qq plots

 ```yaml
 type: NormalExercise